Chdata/LC-Antiphobia/Thunderstore/README.md

 Q. Will you add X phobia mode?
 A. Tell me about it on Discord in the unofficial Lethal Company modding community, and I will consider it.

-But I will not guarantee it, because I work full time.
+I probably won't do it though.
+I need to move on to other mods with my limited free time.

 Q. Why no Melissophobia Mode?
 A. I wanted add it, but I couldn't figure out how to change the bee's graphics through mods.